hate-alert/DE-LIMIT/README.md

 	2. Set the `csv_file` parameter to `*_translated.csv`.
 Now data_loader function will load the csv files containing the texts translated to English.

 4. **CNN+GRU Baseline**
+	1. Download the MUSE embeddings from the [MUSE github repository](https://github.com/facebookresearch/MUSE)
+	2. The files for the CNN-GRU model are located in the `CNN_GRU` folder.
+The main file is called `CNN_GRU.py`.
+	3. In the params dictionary in `CNN_GRU.py`, set the values of parameters like `language`, `epochs`, `sample_ratio`, etc depending on the experimental setup.

 5. **LASER+LR baseline**
 	1. Generate the LASER embeddings for the datasets of the target language.
 Refer to the [LASER github repository](https://github.com/facebookresearch/LASER) for guidelines on how to install and generate the embeddings.
 	2. The code expects the embeddings to be present in the directory `Dataset/embedding`, with the train, val and test files present respectively in the subdirectories of `train`,`val`,`test` in the `embeddings` folder.
 The name of the file is expected to be **{language}.csv**.
 E.g. English.csv, German.csv, etc